1 art student, science graduate

 film

-1 channel video, 2 channel audio (4:04 min)
+1 channel video, 2 channel audio (4:04 min)installation

 refridgerator, multiplex, plastics, photo print on alu dibond, roses, silkscreen